-Short for ‘Prefabricated Prefinished Volumetric Construction’ (a mouthful, we know), PPVC is building technology that will raise construction productivity and help you move into your Build-To-Order (BTO) flat more quickly.
+Short for ‘Prefabricated Prefinished Volumetric Construction’ (a mouthful, we know), PPVC flats are built using technology that will raise construction productivity and help you move into your Build-To-Order (BTO) flat more quickly.

 PPVC — Prefabricated Prefinished Volumetric Construction